dar920910/RandomObjectsGenerator/README.md

 This solution implements the software architecture design based on the following related projects:

-- **RandomObjectsGenerator.Library.TargetModels** - this class library contains definitions of target models for the generator of random objects.
+### :pushpin: Application

+#### :open_file_folder: RandomObjectsGenerator.App.CLI

-- **RandomObjectsGenerator.Library.TargetModels.UnitTests** - this project contains unit tests for target models used by the generator of random objects.
+This console application implements the command-line interface for the generator of random objects.

+### :pushpin: Class Libraries

+#### :open_file_folder: RandomObjectsGenerator.Library.Core

-- **RandomObjectsGenerator.Library.Core** - this class library contains the implementation of core features for the generator of random objects.
+This class library contains the implementation of core features for the generator of random objects.

+#### :open_file_folder: RandomObjectsGenerator.Library.DatabaseContext.InMemory

-- **RandomObjectsGenerator.Library.DatabaseContext.InMemory** - this class library implements the context of the in-memory database for the storage of generated objects.
+This class library implements the context of the in-memory database for the storage of generated objects.

+#### :open_file_folder: RandomObjectsGenerator.Library.Serialization

-- **RandomObjectsGenerator.Library.Serialization** - this class library contains implementations of serialization devices for using into the project.
+This class library contains implementations of serialization devices for using into the project.

+#### :open_file_folder: RandomObjectsGenerator.Library.TargetModels

+This class library contains definitions of target models for the generator of random objects.

+### :pushpin: Unit Testing

+#### :open_file_folder: RandomObjectsGenerator.Library.TargetModels.UnitTests

-- **RandomObjectsGenerator.App.CLI** - this console application implements the command-line interface for the generator of random objects.
+This project contains unit tests for target models used by the generator of random objects.

 ---